frankiie12a9/frankiie12a9.github.io/all_collections/_posts/2023-02-27-multi-git-accounts-usage.md

 ---
 layout: post
-title: Hướng dẫn setup SSL config để làm việc cùng lúc với nhiều tải khoản Github
+title: How to setup SSL config to work with multiple Github accounts
 date: 2023-02-27
 categories: ["git", "github", "dev"]
 ---